Who is this for?

 U of T recognizes that diversity is essential to the creation of a vibrant intellectual community that allows our researchers to maximize their creativity, contributions and impact.
 The President’s Impact Awards are therefore strongly committed to recognizing diversity in research impact and especially welcomes nominations of racialized persons/persons of colour, women, Indigenous/Aboriginal Peoples of North America, persons with disabilities, LGBTQ+ persons, and others who may contribute to the further diversification of ideas and impact.

 Recognizing the breadth and depth of scholarship at the U of T, multiple PIAs may be awarded annually; the Selection Committee will seek over time to achieve a balance across disciplines and types of impact.

 Nominations are prepared by Department Chairs, Academic Directors, Vice- or Associate Deans Research, or Vice-Principals Research and are to be endorsed by the individual nominee’s or team lead's academic division.

 President’s Impact Award winners receive a monetary award of $10,000 per year for five years to be used toward their research.
 Laureates are also designated by the University as members of the President’s Impact Academy, which advocates for sustained excellence in research and innovation impact within and outside of the University.

-The Carolyn Tuohy Impact on Public Policy Award is one of of the Awards of Excellence, an award program stewarded by Alumni Relations on behalf of the U of T Alumni Association.
+The Carolyn Tuohy Impact on Public Policy Award is one of the Awards of Excellence, an award program stewarded by Alumni Relations on behalf of the U of T Alumni Association.
 Due to their common aim to honour research impact, the Carolyn Tuohy and President’s Impact Awards share the same nomination process and are adjudicated by the same committee.
-PIA nominees whose research impact is related to public policy may be considered for both awards, and the two may be won concurrently.
+Individual PIA nominees whose research impact is related to public policy may be considered for both awards, and the two may be won concurrently.

 - Provide guidance on the nomination process